stungeye/Applied-Math-For-Games-1/docs/03-introduction-to-javascript/09-functions.md

 ## Variable Scope

-Variables defined with `let` are scoped to the function or the block in which they were defined.
+Variables defined with `let` are scoped to the function or the block in which they are defined.

 ```javascript
 function gemFactory(numberOfGems) {